MikhaD/minesweeper/README.md

 - Terminating and non terminating settings.
 Non terminating settings can be changed without having to reset the game

 # TO DO

-- Settings menu
+- Achievements
-  - board size
+  - Achievement for each mode without using any flags
-  - number of bombs
+  - Time achievements
-  - question mark
+  - Finish each type of level
-  - primary action
+  - One of each difficulty in a row
-  - Theme
+  - Mines disarmed (100, 1000, 10000)
-  - Style
+  - Mines disarmed without flagging them (100, 1000, 10000)
-  - Bomb generation algorythm
+  - **Hidden:**
-  - Zoom
+    - Change non game stopping settings 10 times in 1 game (indecisive)
-    - Different levels (slider?)
+    - Lose 10 games on the second click (Do you know how to play)
-    - Fit Screen
+    - Get all other achievements (try hard)

 - Stats
   - Best time for each size